PrinceDavis/node-challenge/README.md

 ### Summary
 - I liberally looked to what was in the user domain for inspiration in term of folder structures.
+- I added pre-start validation to ensure all env values are available and node runtime has the required version.
+- I added dontenv to easy env management
+- I added request validation for improved security
 - Thinking of API design, I wanted to make the expense route RESTFUL since I add feature to create new expense record but didn't do that at the end.
 - Might have to revisit the data caching going on, since I am parsing and stringifying records the overhead introduced by JSON methods is one to watch out for.
 - Adding test to the GraphQL endpoint is something that can be revisited.